• Skip to main content

 Valdani thread

-Valdani is best known for their little balls of hand-dyed perle cotton and 3-strand cotton floss, but did you know that they also have 6-strand silk and cotton flosses?
+Valdani is best known for their little balls of hand-dyed perle cotton thread and 3-strand cotton floss, but did you know that they also have 6-strand silk and cotton flosses?
 And pearl silk?
 And Australian virgin wool?

 Valdani’s variegation has quicker color changes so stitched work has a more blended look.
 And the finer sizes of perle cotton (8 and 12), which are difficult to find in big box craft stores, add delicate interest to your work – the same stitch looks so different when done with threads of different weights!
 They offer stranded embroidery threads, as well as pearl cottons.
 My dream is buying the entire Valdani collection here.